Skip to content

 })

-String handlers run in a restricted sandbox with only ctx (the workflow context) and input (the step input) available.
+String handlers run in a restricted sandbox with only ctx (the workflow context), input (the step input), and StepRetriableError available.
 They cannot access Node.js APIs, imports, or composables.

 Use string handlers when you need steps to be serializable (e.g., stored in a database or sent over the wire).
 Use function handlers for everything else.